aaronjwood/PortAuthority/README.md

 Port Authority has no ads and will *never* have ads.
 It requires extremely limited permissions since it only needs to interact with your network.
-The internals are designed to take advantage of today's modern phones with multiple cores to ensure you can scan your network as fast as possible.
+The internals are designed to take advantage of today's modern phones/tablets with multiple cores to ensure you can scan your network as fast as possible.
+This means that lower end devices may struggle a bit with port scans.

+## I have a lower end and/or older device, will this work?
+Absolutely!
+Just lower the number of threads that are used for port scans in the settings.

+## Donate

 Like the application and the work I put into it?
 Consider purchasing the donate version:
 <a href="https://play.google.com/store/apps/details?id=com.aaronjwood.portauthority.donate"><img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" height="60"></a>

-# Contributing
+## Contributing

 Contributions of any kind are welcome!
 Please submit any pull requests to the development branch.